Carroll scores as Liverpool crush Oldham in FA Cup

 Bellamy's pace unsettled Oldham as Liverpool made it 3-1 after 68 minutes, the Welsh winger's cross after a dashing run dispatched by Shelvey.

-Mis-firing striker Carroll then grabbed his third goal of the season after a swivel on the edge of the box and a smart finish.
+Misfiring striker Carroll then grabbed his third goal of the season after a swivel on the edge of the box and a smart finish before Stewart Downing made it 5-1 deep into injury time.

 The main programme of third-round ties will be on Saturday but the highlight is holders Manchester City's home game with Manchester United on Sunday (1300 GMT).